Agilis-Enterprise-Solutions/hrms/notes.md

 9. Certificate number <- Acquire certificate.

-10. Auto-create skills if training completed.

-11. Required new job position and new department.
+10. Required new job position and new department.

-12. Employee movement and separation management chatter.
+11. Employee movement and separation management chatter.

-13. Under employee movement, fix behavior of new contract field.
+12. Under employee movement, fix behavior of new contract field.

-14. Send email under Infractions
+13. Send email under Infractions

-15. Include manager’s email inside offender
+14. Include manager’s email inside offender

-16. Expected singleton upon infraction’s saving
+15. Expected singleton upon infraction’s saving

-17. Expected singleton upon saving after creation of action (of non-staggered?)
+16. Expected singleton upon saving after creation of action (of non-staggered?)

-18. Number of days under action history should be editable.
+17. Number of days under action history should be editable.
 Consider removing start date and end date.

     Whether action history is staggered or not, there should be an initial pool of